prpht9/puremvc-dojo/README.md

 * To everyone who contributed to all the tools I depend on every day.
 In all sincerity, thank you.
 * Cliff Hall - for PureMVC over in the ActionScript world, because MVC isn't just for server side
 * Michael Fellinger (manveru) - for Ramaze and the wonders it beholds
-* Jerremy Evans - for Sequel, the best ORM out there
+* Jeremy Evans - for Sequel, the best ORM out there
 * Jamis Buck - for the absolute best deployment tool, Capistrano
 * yorikpeterse, huma, pistos and all the others - for the excellent help in #ramaze on freenode
 * All the creators and contributors to the following,